-The Sceptre C248W-1920RN is a cheap monitor with a 75Hz refresh rate and a curved screen which is why it's such as popular budget option.
-However, we highly recommend investing a bit extra in one of the much better alternatives available - all of which are mentioned in this review.
+The Sceptre C248W-1920RN is an affordable monitor with a 75Hz refresh rate and a curved screen which is why it’s such as popular budget option.
+However, we highly recommend investing a bit extra in one of the much better alternatives available – all of which are mentioned in this review.

 The Sceptre C248W-1920RN is one of the most popular budget monitors currently available.
 In this review, we’ll see how it compares to similarly priced alternatives, and find out whether it’s worth the money.

 Based on a VA (Vertical Alignment) panel, the Sceptre C248W-1920RN monitor features a superior static contrast ratio in comparison to other panel technologies (IPS and TN) of 3,000:1.